Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Textile, apparel, and footwear industries

-Requirements: Companies must eliminate hazardous substances from their manufacturing processes.
+What are the Requirements: Companies must eliminate hazardous substances from their manufacturing processes.
 Compliance requires adherence to the ZDHC Manufacturing Restricted Substances List (MRSL), which bans certain chemicals from production.
 Regular wastewater testing ensures compliance with ZDHC Wastewater Guidelines.

-Description: The ZERO TOXICS Certification, aligned with the ZDHC Roadmap to Zero Programme, signifies a company’s commitment to eliminating hazardous chemical discharges in supply chains.
+What does it mean: The ZERO TOXICS Certification, aligned with the ZDHC Roadmap to Zero Programme, signifies a company’s commitment to eliminating hazardous chemical discharges in supply chains.

 Link: ZDHC Roadmap to Zero Programme